 Research, Presentations, & Publications

 Donaldson, K., Friesen, M.D., Gage, J.D.
 The psychological salience of religiosity and spirituality among young people in New Zealand: A mixed-methods study.
 Psychology of Religion and Spirituality.
-(Under Review)
+(In-Press, Nov 2017).

 Farmer, A., Gage, J.D., Kirk, R., Edgar.,T. “I Want to Walk with My Moko.”
 The Application of Social Cognitive Theory in the creation of a Diabetes Prevention Documentary with New Zealand Māori.
 Journal of Health Communication.
 (Under Review)